Mitsubishi cuts hundreds of jobs, shuts Washington operations as it slashes SpaceJet budget

 “Due to the budget directives, Mitsubishi Aircraft will close its overseas locations and consolidate activities at its headquarters in Nagoya, Japan,” company spokesman Jeff Dronen said via email.
 “This will impact the majority of our employees in the United States.”

-The Mitsubishi Aircraft U.S. headquarters in Renton will close and flight test operations in Moses Lake will cease, he said.
+The Mitsubishi Aircraft U.S. headquarters in Renton will close, and flight test operations in Moses Lake will cease, he said.

-The four test aircraft that have been flying in Moses Lake will be put into storage and the fifth flight test plane — the first updated with a new configuration — will not fly to the U.S. as planned just a month ago, but will stay in Japan.
+The four test aircraft that have been flying in Moses Lake will be put into storage, and the fifth flight test plane — the first updated with a new configuration — will not fly to the U.S. as planned just a month ago, but will stay in Japan.

 Dronen said Mitsubishi will retain “a small crew” at Moses Lake to put in storage and maintain the four flight test aircraft there.